 Mallory earned his BFA from Parsons New School for Design in New York.

 Tony Santomauro is the Senior Vice President of Finance & Administration for MLB Network.

-Santomauro, the former Vice President of Business Planning at the Donald J. Trump/NBC Universal partnership, the Miss Universe Organization, is responsible for directing the financial and administrative services and components in order to build and grow the MLB Network.
+Santomauro, the former Vice President of the Miss Universe Organization, is responsible for directing the financial and administrative services and components in order to build and grow the MLB Network.

 Santomauro brings with him nine years of business planning experience while with the Miss Universe Organization, where he was responsible for all financial and strategic planning that ensured the development and growth of the company.

-Prior to his work with Trump and NBC, Santomauro spent nine years as the Director of Finance for CBS Sports.
+Prior to his work with the Miss Universe Organization, Santomauro spent nine years as the Director of Finance for CBS Sports.
 During his time at CBS, Santomauro handled day to day finance and business planning functions as well as supported live special events including the 1994 and 1998 Winter Olympics.